cdanis/twack/README.md

   and start editing.
     * If you need to, first create some Slack webhooks: https://api.slack.com/messaging/webhooks
-    * It's best if the 'prod' webhooks are where you actually want to post, and the 'test' webhooks are a DM with yourself.
+    * It's best if the 'test' webhooks target a DM with yourself, and the 'prod' webhooks target where you actually want to post.
 * Create an empty checkpoint file: `touch checkpoint.yaml`
 * Invoke `twack.py` for a first test.
 Without `--prod`, this will post to your test webhooks.
 Perfect for testing.
-* When you're satisfied, truncate the checkpoint file, and run it in a shell loop/from cron/from systemd once a minute, passing `--prod`.
+* When you're satisfied, optionally truncate the checkpoint file, and run twack in a shell loop/from cron/from systemd once a minute, passing `--prod`.

 ## TODOs
 * add Discord support.